 These allowances apply for work-related trips made by employees in their own vehicles.

 The good news is that a certain 'approved amount' of Mileage Allowance Payments (MAPs) can be paid out without having to be reported to the tax authority.
-This is meant to offer an economical way for businesses to invest in the travels of their employees.
+This is meant to offer an economical way for businesses to invest in the travels of employees who use their personal vehicle.

-But how do you define MAPs for your company?
+But how do you define mileage allowance payments for your company?

-In this article, we'll explore what HMRC mileage allowance payments are, when trips qualify for tax-free mileage allowances, the HMRC mileage rates for 2023, how to keep track of company mileage allowances, and answer some frequently asked questions.
+In this article, we'll explore what HMRC mileage allowance payments are, when business journeys qualify for tax-free mileage allowances, the HMRC mileage rates for 2024, and how to keep track of company mileage allowances.
+We'll also answer some frequently asked questions on expenses related to the business usage of personal vehicles.

 Key Takeaways